Audio: 1983

 The second UK release has "injection" labels - a thin coloured plastic ring-shaped layer is injected into the record itself, and the text/graphics are cut out using a stamp so that the black vinyl underneath shows through, there is no paper label.

-The two Spanish promo releases are shown for completeness, but they don't actually have a B-side although they come in the regular sleeve - the side is blank as shown on the label.
+The two Spanish promo releases are shown for completeness because they don't contain a rarity, and don't actually have a B-side although they come in the regular sleeve - the B-side is blank as shown on the record label.

 Thanks to Hans Seegers for information and scans.